iAvoe/Object-Oriented-Analysis-Design-Review-4/README.md

   - Is it important
   - Is it in scope
   - Is it really a thing (e.g., a report or an arribute is not)
-  - Is it requiring further research / doublechecks
+  - Is it still unclear? (requiring further research)
-4. Create a master list of all nouns identified, add note on items that should be included
+4. Write a master list of all nouns identified, add note on items that should be included
 5. Review the list with users, stakeholders, and team members and then refine the list of things in the problem domain

 ### Attributes of "Things" (Problem Domain Objects / Classes)